nobodyinperson/thunar-custom-actions/README.md

 uca-apply remove
 ```

-To uninstall `thunar-custom-actions`:
+To uninstall `thunar-custom-actions`, run from the git repository root:

 ```bash
 make uninstall
 ```

-To upgrade to the latest development version:
+To upgrade to the latest development version, run from the repository root:

 ```bash
 uca-apply remove